daveabrock/AspNetCore.Docs/aspnetcore/blazor/components/virtualization.md

 ## Item size

-The size of each item in pixels can be set with <xref:Microsoft.AspNetCore.Components.Web.Virtualization.Virtualize%601.ItemSize%2A?displayProperty=nameWithType> (default: 50):
+The size of each item in pixels can be set with <xref:Microsoft.AspNetCore.Components.Web.Virtualization.Virtualize%601.ItemSize%2A?displayProperty=nameWithType> (the default is 50):

 ```razor
 <Virtualize Context="employee" Items="@employees" ItemSize="25">
     ...
 </Virtualize>
 ```

+By default, the `Virtualize` component measures the actual rendering size *after* the initial render occurs.
+Use `ItemSize` to provide an exact item size in advance to assist with accurate initial render performance and to ensure the correct scroll position for page reloads.
+For example, if the default `ItemSize` causes some items to render outside of the currently visible view, a second re-render will be triggered.
+To correctly maintain the browser's scroll position in a virtualized list, the initial render must be correct.
+If not, users might view the wrong items.

 ## Overscan count